Stage mother: Definition

-A stage mother may also be the official manager of her child (e.g., Rose Thompson Hovick, Dina Lohan, Ethel Gumm, Debra McCurdy, Teri Shields, Susan Duff, Catherine Belkhodja, Tina Douglas, Tina Knowles, Katherine Jackson, etc.)—representing her child in negotiations for the professional services of her child.
+A stage mother may also be the official manager of her child (e.g., Ethel Gumm, Debra McCurdy, Tina Douglas, Rose Thompson Hovick, Dina Lohan, Teri Shields, Susan Duff, Catherine Belkhodja, Tina Knowles, Katherine Jackson, etc.)—representing her child in negotiations for the professional services of her child.
 Such managers have often been referred to as "momagers" in the film industry.

 In certain cases where a mother and child both work in the film industry, an automatic labeling of "stage mother" can be affixed to the mother without cause.
-Kathie Lee Gifford has been against the concept of stage mothers and had explained that when her son Cody co-starred with her in the film Model Behavior, it had been on his own volition to try acting and not at her insistence.
-Gifford plays a stage mother in that movie.

 Stage fathers

-Fathers have also been known to manage their children in this way, such as Joseph Jackson (patriarch of the Jackson family), Murry Wilson (father of three of The Beach Boys), Joe Simpson (father of Jessica and Ashlee Simpson), Jeff Archuleta (father of American Idol runner-up David Archuleta), Mathew Knowles (father of Beyoncé and Solange Knowles), Ira David Wood III (father of Evan Rachel Wood) and Kit Culkin (father of Macaulay and Kieran Culkin).
-A historical example of such a father was Leopold Mozart, who recognized his son's musical ability at an early age and made the most of it.
+Fathers have also been known to manage their children in this way, such as Joe Jackson (patriarch of the Jackson family), Murry Wilson (father of three founding members of The Beach Boys), Joe Simpson (father of Jessica and Ashlee Simpson), Jeff Archuleta (father of American Idol runner-up David Archuleta), Mathew Knowles (father of Beyoncé and Solange Knowles), Ira David Wood III (father of Evan Rachel Wood) and Kit Culkin (father of Macaulay and Kieran Culkin).
+A historical example of such a father was Leopold Mozart, who recognized his son Wolfgang's musical ability at an early age.

-Abraham Quintanilla Jr., father of Tejano superstar Selena, is credited with having discovered Selena's gift of singing; he rounded up her and her siblings as a band (Selena y Los Dinos), named for his band in his younger days.
+Abraham Quintanilla Jr., father of Tejano superstar Selena, is credited with having discovered Selena's gift of singing and organizing her and her siblings as a band (Selena y Los Dinos).